vinckr/site/markdown/blog/books.md

 ---
-pagetitle: "Readlist"
+pagetitle: "Books"
 ---

+# Books

+_Last updated on 29.02.2023_

-# Readlist
+## Readlist

 This list helps me keep track of worthwhile texts to read.
-See [reviews](/reviews.hmtl) for ratings of some of the books I read.
+See below for ratings of some of the books I read.

 - [I Am Legend and Other Stories](https://www.goodreads.com/book/show/547094.I_Am_Legend_and_Other_Stories)
 - [Moscow to the End of the Line](https://www.goodreads.com/book/show/117896.Moscow_to_the_End_of_the_Line)